datatorch/documentation/docs/tutorial-keypoints.md

   caption="Keypoints icon in the annotator"
 />

 You should see the name of your first keypoint above your mouse cursor.
-Simply click through the keypoints in the order that you defined them, and the label will automatically generate and show up in the label stack after cycling through all of the points.
+Simply click through the keypoints in the order that you defined them and the label will automatically generate and show up in the label stack after cycling through all of the points.

 <Figure
   src="/figures/tutorials/keypoints/keypoints-annotator.png"